Here’s 11 of the most empowering yoga symbols to take your practice to the next level!

 Pink lotuses represent purity, love, and loyalty.
 Meanwhile, purple lotuses represent awareness and unification of the universe (Brahman).

-Some other lotus colors and representations, while not as common, are as follows:
+Some other Lotus Logo, colors and representations, while not as common, are as follows:

 - Red lotus = Romance, domination, power